mikera/blockgame/README.md

 # blockgame

 A Block Game, inspired by Boulder Dash, Minecraft, Roguelikes and similiar.

 <img src="https://github.com/mikera/blockgame/blob/master/src/main/resources/images/screenshot.png?raw=true" width="500" height="300">

-Quite possibly the first 3D virtual world run entirely on a public decentralised network.
+The first 3D game world run entirely on a public decentralised network.
 The game engine is implemented in Convex Lisp, a Clojure-like language for on-chain smart contracts.

 <a href="https://www.patreon.com/bePatron?u=4731307">Become a Patron!</a>

 ## Design

-The game features a huge persistent virtual 3D space where players can build bases, explore new areas, build an army of minions, take on fearsome monsters and trade with other players.
+The game features a huge persistent virtual 3D space where players can build bases and cities , explore new areas, build an army of minions, take on fearsome monsters and trade with other players.

 All in-game items are managed and secure on [Convex](https://convex.world).
 These can be both fungible items or unique NFTs.
 A system of ownership enables players to control how other players interact with their items, land and minions.